lowrycito/handbook/pages/study-manual-general-handbook-6-stake-leadership.md

 The stake presidency assigns high councilors to serve on other committees.
 For example, high councilors who are assigned to work with elders quorums serve on the stake adult leadership committee (see 29.3.9).

-High councilors with assignments relating to Aaronic Priesthood quorums, the Young Women, and the Primary serve on the stake youth leadership committee (see 29.3.10).
-The high councilor who serves as the stake Sunday School president may also serve on this committee.

 6.5.3